MattDeDuck/TheLegendOfBumbo/CustomLoadingTips/Readme.md

 1. You need to install [BepInEx](https://github.com/BepInEx/BepInEx#readme) to The Legend of Bum-Bo game folder.
 2. Download the two files `CustomLoadingTips.dll` and `MMHOOK_Assembly-CSharp.dll`
+3. Create a folder called `Plugins" in `The Legend of Bum-Bo/BepInEx/`
-3. Create a folder in `The Legend of Bum-Bo/BepInEx/Plugins` entitled `CustomLoadingTips`
+3. Create a folder called `CustomLoadingTips` in `The Legend of Bum-Bo/BepInEx/Plugins`
-4. Place the two files within ```The Legend of Bum-Bo/BepInEx/plugins/CustomLoadingTips```
+4. Place the two files within `The Legend of Bum-Bo/BepInEx/plugins/CustomLoadingTips`
 5. Run the game once as this will create the config file.

 ## How to edit the config file